downloadpgm/spark_cli_hive_metastore_yarn_cluster/README.md

 This Docker image contains Spark binaries prebuilt and uploaded in Docker Hub.

-It access a remote Hive metastore created in a MySQL Server for Spark catalog.
+Spark client access a remote Hive metastore created in a MySQL Server for Spark catalog.

 ## Start Swarm cluster